awsdocs/amazon-workmail-administration-guide/doc_source/manage-devices.md

 1. After the device is wiped, remove it from the devices list\.
 The steps in the next section explain how\.
 **Important**
-To return a wiped device to a user's list of devices, make sure you first remove it from the wipe list\.
+To return a wiped device to a user's list of devices, make sure you first remove it from the devices list\.
 Otherwise, the system wipes the device again\.

 ## Removing user devices from the devices list<a name="remove_mobile_device"></a>